Stagecoach Merseyside and South Lancashire: Fleet and depots

-As of August 2024, Stagecoach Merseyside and South Lancashire operates a fleet of 380 buses from five depots in Chester, Chorley, Gillmoss in Liverpool, Preston and the Wirral Peninsula.
+As of August 2024, Stagecoach Merseyside and South Lancashire operates a fleet of 380 buses from four depots in Chester, Chorley, Gillmoss in Liverpool and the Wirral Peninsula.

 Stagecoach has experimented with fleets of zero-emissions vehicles in co-operation with Merseytravel within the Liverpool City Region.
 In 2018, a Volvo 7900e battery electric bus equipped with a pantograph charger was trialled on services 82 and 86 between Liverpool One bus station and Liverpool John Lennon Airport, with a charging station manufactured by ABB installed at the former.
-Stagecoach also has taken delivery of ten Alexander Dennis Enviro400FCEV fuel cell buses for joint operation with Arriva North West of service 10A between Liverpool and St Helens via Knowsley, however Stagecoach's buses remained out of service until mid-2024 due to a hydrogen fuel supply shortage.
+Stagecoach also has taken delivery of ten Alexander Dennis Enviro400FCEV fuel cell buses for joint operation with Arriva North West of service 10A between Liverpool and St Helens via Knowsley, however Stagecoach's buses remained out of service until mid-2024 due to a hydrogen fuel supply shortage; it was announced in December 2025 that the buses were to be converted to battery electric power.
 Two Yutong E10 battery electric buses are based at Preston for use on contracted runs from Preston to the BAE Systems site at Warton Aerodrome.